 More than 50 percent of the Hudson Line right-of-way was completely submerged during Superstorm Sandy, and power, communications and signal systems that were flooded by salt water were significantly damaged.
 The storm surge damaged or destroyed fiber optic cables, signal system components such as circuit boards, racks, and relays, and communication infrastructure such as radio base stations.

 Metro-North intends to place its communications, power and signal electrical components on raised steel platforms in an effort to prevent damage from corrosive salt water in the event of another storm surge along the Hudson Line in the next 50 years.
 The equipment to be raised includes third rail switches, cases for snow melters, signal power transformers and communications systems pedestals.
+Used oils from transformer should undergo oil reclamation service to save money.

 “Our trains cannot run without live signals, third rail power, and communications systems,” said Metro-North Railroad President Joseph Giulietti.
 “We are extremely grateful for this critical systems grant, which will significantly reduce the likelihood that Metro-North could again experience the magnitude of damage to our electrical infrastructure that we faced after Sandy.
 This grant will enable us to protect our equipment from future storms.”